Flounder Fillets in Lemon Sauce

 Flounder Fillets in Lemon Sauce is a simple meal that delivers every time!
 The fish always turns out flaky, juicy, and flavorful.
 It is sublime with every bite!
 Boneless flounder fillets are delicate white fish simmered in a skillet with lemon sauce, resulting in an easy weeknight dinner, and one you’ll fall in love with!

-But to our surprise, these flounder fillets are so juicy and best tasting along with a sublime seasoning that will take you by surprise.
+And to our surprise, these flounder fillets turned out to be so juicy and best tasting with a sublime seasoning that will take you by surprise.
+We promise!

-- Since we cannot find flounder fillets in our town, I decided to buy these frozen flounder fillets at Costco and always keep them in my freezer.
+- Since we cannot find flounder fillets in our town, we decided to buy these frozen flounder fillets at Costco.

-- They come individually packaged, making it very convenient to select how many fillets I need for dinner.
+- They come individually packaged, making it very convenient to select how many fillets we need for dinner.

 - These fillets come super thin, keeping the cooking time down to literally minutes.

-- very lean fish and so they cook up so quickly
+- very lean fish and they cook up so quickly.

 How to Make Flounder Fillets in Lemon Sauce?